josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧼_System_Leakage_Signatures/🧪_rnd_artefact_leakage_into_production.md

 - synthetic or semi-synthetic data
 - early-stage safety or risk classifiers

 These artefacts are legitimate *inside* R&D.
 They become problematic when treated as production-grade.

 ---

-## How leakage happens
+## 🔁 How Leakage Happens

 R&D artefact leakage usually occurs through ordinary workflows: